 The Union quickly determined that the distress termination agreement between United and the PBGC effectively foreclosed any opportunity to restore the mechanics' prior, plan.
-It then sought to negotiate with the carrier to secure pension benefits for the mechanics through the Western Conference of Teamsters Pension Trust ("WCTPT"), a large, well-funded multiemployer pension plan that had more than \$30 billion in assets which, because of it wellfunded status, was able to offer past credited service to new participants on a generous 2:1 ratio It is clear from this opinion that the objective of the teamsters was to place UAL and CAL mechanic Retirement benefits into a Teamster controlled pension plan.
+It then sought to negotiate with the carrier to secure pension benefits for the mechanics through the Western Conference of Teamsters Pension Trust ("WCTPT"), a large, well-funded multiemployer pension plan that had more than \$30 billion in assets which, because of it well-funded status, was able to offer past credited service to new participants on a generous 2:1 ratio.